aggellos2001/go-robocopy/README.md

 )
 ```

-You can then set some options for the command.
+You can then set some options for the command:

 ```go
 cmd.SetCopyOptions(&gorobocopy.CopyOptions{